michaelhyunk/acmeair-api/README.md

 - Controllers are tested via `@WebMvcTest` and mocked services
 - Tests are split by responsibility and cover both success and failure paths
 - Unit tests can be run via CLI and can easily add a job in CI/CD pipelines on build

+## Scaling Considerations

+While the current implementation satisfies the core API requirements, the following areas would be important for production-scale deployment:

+- **Rate Limiting & Throttling**: To prevent abuse and protect backend systems under high load
+- **API Versioning**: To support backward compatibility and safe contract evolution
+- **Pagination & Filtering**: For endpoints like `/flights` or `/bookings` to handle large datasets
+- **Concurrency Control**: Enforce seat availability rules with synchronized updates or optimistic locking
+- **Seat Model & Repository**: Introduce a `Seat` model and `SeatRepository` to manage individual seats, support seat selection, enforce allocation, and handle multi-seat bookings.
+This allows scaling to seat-class pricing, map-based UI selection, and prevents overbooking via per-seat locking
+- **Retry & Backoff**: For transient failures when integrated with external systems (e.g., DB, queues)
+- **Persistent Storage**: Swap in-memory storage with real database (JPA/PostgreSQL)
+- **Security**: Add authentication (OAuth2/JWT), authorization, and input sanitization